 Having said all of that, I made a kind of fancy centerpiece to go on our dining room table.
 The table is a good example of boring and not fancy.
 Hey, can’t beat hand me down furniture.
 That’s yet another future furniture project I need to tackle.
 I don’t have any placemats, I think I have one tablecloth, no beautiful flowers in the garden yet to display, etc. Aaand, if you don’t think this project is in the least bit fancy well then heck, I’m way more laid back than I thought!

 I found this tarnished silver plated casserole dish holder at the thrift store with no project ideas in mind.
 I think it was $1.00, maybe even less.
 Another find were a couple of glass sconce votive holders.
-There are so many lonely votive holders out there!
-I did pick these up with a project in mind where I’d make a wooden tray for them using a scrap piece of wood, drilling a couple of holes into the wood and wedging the rubber gaskets of the glass holders into it.
+There are so many lonely votive holders out there.

 I’ve found a ton of votive holders missing the gaskets which I’ve since found you can purchase replacements for.
 These two did come with gaskets that were also in good, sturdy shape.

+If you’ve ever wondered hot to clean a silver plated piece, read on.
 The first thing I had to do was clean the very dirty and tarnished basket.
 I looked up how to and found so many recipes.
 Some called for vinegar, others said to use hot water while some said boiling.
-A few swore you needed to use glass dishes and other said plastic to place your piece in.
+A few swore you needed to use glass dishes and other said plastic tubs to place your piece in.
 This is what I used based on the various recipes.
 I’m not sure chemically why you need to add salt but, I used it.